 The poem in this post graced my day last summer: the realistic musing moving me to tears.
 The simple words are a reminder to value each day, even amidst monotony.
 May I be aware of “the treasure you are.”
 May my heart embrace the minutia of life: the beautiful tidbits that make up our stories.
 Oh how I need reminded of this so often!

 And equally as important, may I not go looking for some ideal future.
 I suppose the dream for better days, this is not altogether wrong.
 However, when the dreams cloud over the present-day sunshine, I have allowed them too much precedence.

 ^CVNP a few weeks ago

-Tagsadmirations antiques birds blessings Christmas Cleveland coffee crafts dreams eats Engagements fall family farmer's market fashion show friends grandparents Hawaii home honeymoon hues instagram joy Keith kent kitchen lessons lines loves melodies old picture plants Seattle second shooting snow south africa spring summer sun light thankful travels Tree City Coffee Weddings weekend winter
+Tagsadmirations antiques blessings brother Christmas Cleveland coffee crafts dreams eats Engagements fall family fashion show friends Hawaii home honeymoon hues instagram joy Keith kent kitchen lessons lines loves melodies New York City North Dakota old picture Seattle second shooting simplify snow south africa spring summer sun light thankful travels Tree City Coffee Weddings weekend winter